xiaoxiaoxh/DeformPAM/README.md

 make finetune.train_real
 ```

-## 🙏 Acknowlegement
+## 🙏 Acknowledgement

-The data annotation tool and motion primitives used in our code is adapted from [UniFolding](https://github.com/xiaoxiaoxh/UniFolding).
+The motion primitives, data annotation tool, and some useful code used in our project are adapted from [UniFolding](https://github.com/xiaoxiaoxh/UniFolding).

 ## 🔗 Citation
 If you find this work helpful, please consider citing: